Skateboarding Benefits: Skateboard Ride For Social Skills

 Why Is Skateboarding The Hardest Sport?

-• One could classify skateboarding as a difficult sport.
+One could classify skateboarding as a difficult sport.
 To advance in the sport of skateboarding, one needs a combination of agility, coordination, and perseverance.
 It can also be very harsh because failing frequently results in hitting concrete.
 For skate beginners, learning to skate even the most basic and new tricks can take months due to the skate sport’s extremely steep learning curve.

 How Many Days Does Skating Take To Learn It?

-• Learning to do skateboarding takes a few days to a week, depending on your athletic prowess, time constraints, and dedication.
+Learning to do skateboarding takes a few days to a week, depending on your athletic prowess, time constraints, and dedication.
 Skateboarding involves years of practice; some people pick it up more quickly than others.
-Just know that whether it takes you longer to skate than most people, your time spent in practicing to skate is not a waste.
-If you’re interested to be a professional skater like Rodney Mullen, just keep on doing you.
+Just know that whether it takes you longer to skate than most people, your time spent practicing to skate is not a waste.
+If you’re interested in being a professional skater like Rodney Mullen, just keep on doing you.
 Taking risks with skateboarding and determination is what matters in our lives.
 You can have your skateboarding practice on a nearby skatepark or other areas you are comfortable skating, as long as they’re safe and supervised by adults.

 What Is The Skateboarding Culture?

-• Skateboarding has grown into a teenage subculture that values skate originality and skate ingenuity.
+Skateboarding has grown into a teenage subculture that values skate originality and skate ingenuity.
 Skating serves as a substitute for traditional team sports, which are more officially structured and predominately managed by skating adults.

-• According to scientific social studies in skating, skateboarding isn’t any more risky than other sports; nonetheless, there is a chance of damage that can be reduced by using the proper safety measures.
+According to scientific social studies in skating, skateboarding isn’t any more risky than other sports; nonetheless, there is a chance of damage that can be reduced by using the proper safety measures.
 Wear skateboarding safety gear, stick to the fundamentals, and think about taking a skateboarding lesson from a qualified skating instructor.

 Is It Skateboarding A Gendered Sport?